Mossad assassinations following the Munich massacre: History

 Two days after the Munich massacre at the 1972 Summer Olympics, Israel retaliated by bombing ten PLO bases in Syria and Lebanon.
 Prime Minister Golda Meir created Committee X, a small group of government officials tasked with formulating an Israeli response, with herself and Defense Minister Moshe Dayan at the head.
 She also appointed General Aharon Yariv as her Advisor on Counterterrorism; he, along with Mossad Director Zvi Zamir, took the principal role in directing the ensuing operation.
 The committee came to the conclusion that, to deter future violent incidents against Israel, they needed to assassinate those who had supported or carried out the Munich massacre, and in dramatic fashion.

-Pressured by Israeli public opinion and top intelligence officials, Meir reluctantly authorized the beginning of the broad assassination campaign.
+Pressured by Israeli public opinion and top intelligence officials, Meir reluctantly authorised the beginning of the broad assassination campaign.
 Yet when the three surviving perpetrators of the massacre were released just months later by West Germany in compliance with the demands of the hijackers of Lufthansa Flight 615, any remaining ambivalence she felt was removed.
 The committee's first task for Israeli intelligence was to draw up an assassination list of all those involved in Munich.
 This was accomplished with the aid of PLO operatives working for Mossad, and with information provided by friendly European intelligence agencies.
 While the contents of the entire list are unknown, reports put the final number of targets at 20–35, a mix of Black September and PLO elements.
 Once this was complete, Mossad was charged with locating the individuals and killing them.

 Critical in the planning was the idea of plausible deniability, that it should be impossible to prove a direct connection between the assassinations and Israel.
-In addition, the operations were more generally intended to terrorize Palestinian militants.
+In addition, the operations were more generally intended to terrorise Palestinian militants.
 According to David Kimche, former deputy head of Mossad, "The aim was not so much revenge but mainly to make them [the Palestinian terrorists] frightened.
 We wanted to make them look over their shoulders and feel that we are upon them.
 And therefore we tried not to do things by just shooting a guy in the street – that's easy ... fairly."

 It is also known that Mossad agent Michael Harari led the creation and direction of the teams, although some may not have always been under government responsibility.
 Author Simon Reeve explains that the Mossad team – whose squad names are letters of the Hebrew alphabet – consisted of: